-In a short quarter or semester class, you probably won’t be conducting your own large research project; however, it is possible you may be asked to conduct a study using interviews.
-Interviews can be conducted one on one or you may use an online survey poll such as Survey Monkey.
-In your research paper, you will describe the research methods you used, under a section titled Methods.
+In a short quarter or semester class, you probably won’t be conducting your own large research project.
+However, it is possible you may be asked to conduct a study using interviews.
+Interviews can be conducted one-on-one.
+You may also use an online survey poll, such as Survey Monkey.
+In your research paper, you will describe the research methods you used, under a section titled “Methods.”

-Understanding research methods will take some studying using different resources; however, here is a brief overview:
+Understanding research methods will take some studying using different resources.
+For now, here is a brief overview:

 - Content analysis